doczjs/docz/examples/with-custom-docz-theme/README.md

 }
 ```

-And since we're saying that main is `index.js` we create a empty file called index.js at the root of the package in order for the bundler to know the package exists
+And since we're saying that main is `index.js` we create an empty file called index.js at the root of the package in order for the bundler to know the package exists

 ```js
 // noop